sylhare/sylhare.github.io/_posts/2021-01-28-Simplified-big-o.md

 The Big O we'll be looking at is a simplified version, and how to quickly calculate it.
 It is something you can enjoy [mastering](https://yourbasic.org/algorithms/big-o-notation-explained/), if you need to build particularly efficient algorithm.
-But for most of people, we just need a general idea of how slow our algorithm.
+But for most of the people, we just need a general idea of how slow our algorithm.

 Big O notation is really useful when you know you'll have a tone of data to process, then you'll be interested to have am algorithm that performs well on average and not too bad at worst.